-The maximum spacing of link intermediate web stiffeners in shear yielding links ($e \le 1.6M_p/V_p$) is dependent upon the size of the link rotation angle (Kasai and Popov, 1986b) with a closer spacing required as the rotation angle increases.
+The maximum spacing of link intermediate web stiffeners in shear yielding links $(e \le 1.6M_p/V_p)$ is dependent upon the size of the link rotation angle (Kasai and Popov, 1986b) with a closer spacing required as the rotation angle increases.
 Intermediate web stiffeners in shear yielding links are provided to delay the onset of inelastic shear buckling of the web.
 Flexural yielding links having lengths greater than or equal to $2.6M_p/V_p$ but less than $5M_p/V_p$ are required to have an intermediate stiffener at a distance from the link end equal to 1.5 times the beam flange width to limit strength degradation due to flange local buckling and lateral-torsional buckling.
-Links of a length that are between the shear and flexural yielding links.
+Links of a length that are between the shear and flexural limits are required to meet the stiffener requirements for both shear and flexural yielding links.
 When the link length exceeds $5M_p/V_p$, link intermediate web stiffeners are not required.
-Link intermediate web stiffeners are required to effectively resist shear buckling of the web and to effectively limit strength degradation due to flange local buckling of and lateral-torsional buckling.
+Link intermediate web stiffeners are required to extend full depth in order to effectively resist shear buckling of the web and to effectively limit strength degradation due to flange local buckling and lateral-torsional buckling.
 Link intermediate web stiffeners are required on both sides of the web for links 25 in.
 (635 mm) in depth or greater.
 For links that are less than 25 in.
 (635 mm) deep, the stiffener need be on one side only.